Private Investigator Jobs

 For those who already have a livelihood working as an investigator, the options are wide open.
 You have the option of working for an agency or for yourself.

-A detective career working in an agency is perfect when you have just gotten your license and want to continue to build on your skills, by following seasoned investigators.
+A detective job working in an agency is perfect when you have just gotten your license and want to continue to build on your skills, by following seasoned investigators.
 You also don't have to worry about finding clients, or the headache of business administration.
 There are many benefits of being an employee.
 One of the downsides to working for an agency is obviously pay.
 You won't earn half as much being an employed investigator.

 It can be said that working for yourself is both tough and very rewarding.
 If you are adventurous and want to build your own private investigator business, earn more money, and be your own boss, then becoming self-employed is for you.
 Most investigation businesses are small, usually made up of one or two investigators in partnership.
 If you plan on setting up on your own it's good to network with other agents you can rely upon.
 You will need reliable assistance from time to time.

 All private investigators during their career will encounter a whole spectrum of investigation work.
 From tracking down debtors, to number crunching a financial crime, to murder cases gone cold; the job of an investigator is sweepingly diverse.
 Despite the general population of investigators doing a little of everything, there is a place for different types of special investigation jobs.
-Some investigators prefer to specialise in one particular field and become expert in that field.
+Some investigators prefer to specialize in one particular field and become expert in that field.
 Some of these types of investigation jobs are:

 A Criminal Investigator usually works for a government agency, whether locally or at a State level.
 These Special Agents are sworn law enforcement officers with the authority to investigate and enforce state and federal criminal laws.
 Special Agents conduct criminal investigations including, violent crime, drug violations, conspiracies and organized crime.

-A Background Investigator's function is to look into someone's past and verify identity and credentials.
+A Background Investigator's function is to look into someone's past and verify their identity and credentials.
 This type of job will usually be office-based asking questions over the phone, doing internet research.
 There will also be times of making door to door enquiries and searching public records in Court Houses.

-A Fraud Investigators job is to uncover and investigate deceptions resulting in some form of loss to the victim.
+A Fraud Investigator's job is to uncover and investigate deceptions resulting in some form of loss to the victim.
 The Fraud investigator will be tasked with uncovering false representations made to deceive and may include searching through financial records, uncovering an identity thief, or corporate scam.

 A Criminal Defense Investigator's task is to assist the defendant in a court case who has been accused of a crime.
 The defense investigator will have the duties of reviewing the police reports for accuracy, and (similar to the Legal Investigator) will be required to find witnesses, gather evidence and prepare court exhibits.

-Your Career Is In Your Hands
+Your Investigation Career Is In Your Hands

 There are other specialized types of private investigator jobs not listed here, however, you can specialize in any area you wish to - just get expert at it!
-Good luck in finding you career-path, and if you get stuck search here for your ideal investigator career.
+Good luck in finding you career-path, and if you get stuck search here for your ideal investigator job.